Jim-ZhenXue/ACML-2018/README.md

 08:30 - 08:40 Opening

 08:40 - 09:30 Identifying Personality by Content Analysis
 by Dr. Tingshao Zhu, talents program of Chinese Academy of Sciences

 09:30 - 10:10 Increasing Our Knowledge: Introducing A New Multi-Dimensional Model for Knowledge Assessment and Learning
 by Dr. Dan Bindman, chief data scientist of Yixue Education

 10:10 - 10:30 coffee break

 10:30 - 11:10 Connecting Heterogeneous Social Networks(1)
 by Dr. Jie Tang, professor of Tsinghua University

 11:10 - 11:50 Connecting Heterogeneous Social Networks(2)
 by Dr. Jing Zhang, professor of Renmin University of China

 11:50 - 14:00 lunch break

 14:00 - 14:40 Data-Driven Learning Analytics and its Applications
 by Dr. Yu Lu, professor of Beijing Normal University

-14:40 - 15:20 Machine Learning for Personalized Teaching and Learning

-by Dr. Yupei Zhang
+14:40 - 15:20 Machine Learning for Personalized Teaching and Learning by Dr. Yupei Zhang, professor of Northwest Polytechnical University

 ## Organizers: